 The calculator allows you to specify your age, income, super balance, and desired retirement date (and also the same details for your partner) and can give you an estimate of how much super you are projected to have at retirement, and the level of income it could provide you.

-You can also see the impact of making additional super contributions or changing how long you would like your super to last for.
+You can also see the impact of making additional super contributions, changing how long you would like your super to last for, and taking a break from work or changing career.

 Leave a Reply